TheOdinProject/curriculum/foundations/installations/installations.md

 ### Step 1: Download Ubuntu

 First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions ("flavors"), but we suggest the standard desktop [Ubuntu](https://releases.ubuntu.com/22.04/).
 If you're using an older computer, we recommend [Xubuntu](https://xubuntu.org/release/22-04/).
-Be sure to download the 64-bit version of [Ubuntu](https://releases.ubuntu.com/22.04/) or [Xubuntu](https://xubuntu.org/release/22-04/).
+Be sure to download the 64-bit version of Ubuntu or Xubuntu.
 If you reach the download page and are unsure about what version to choose, it is recommended that you pick the latest Long-Term Support (LTS) version (22.04 at the time of writing).
 You may be tempted to choose a more recent non-LTS release, but LTS releases have the advantage of guaranteed support for up to 5 years, making them more secure, stable and hence reliable.

 ### Step 2: Create a bootable flash drive

-Next, [follow guide to create a bootable flash drive](https://itsfoss.com/create-live-usb-of-ubuntu-in-windows/) to create a bootable flash drive so that you can install Ubuntu on your hard drive.
+Next, follow the guide on [how to create an Ubuntu Live USB in Windows](https://itsfoss.com/create-live-usb-of-ubuntu-in-windows/) to create a bootable flash drive so that you can install Ubuntu on your hard drive.
 If you don't have a flash drive, you can also use a CD or DVD.

 Note: You can use this method to try out [different flavors of Ubuntu](https://www.ubuntu.com/download/flavours) if you'd like.
 These images allow you to try out different flavors without committing to an installation.
 Be aware that running the OS from a flash drive will cause the OS to be slow and can decrease the life of your flash drive.